TheNoyesLab/SNPCall_Benchmarking/README.md

 </p>

 <p align="center">
     <b>Figure 1.</b> Workflow diagram showing the variant caller benchmarking process.
-First, select RefSeq genomes were chosen to simulate a metagenome, random mutations were added to the genomes to create a "gold standard" dataset, then the number of genomes used and number of reads created were adjusted to evaluate the variant callers under a range of sample conditions.
+First, select RefSeq genomes were chosen to simulate a metagenome and random mutations were added to the genomes to create a "gold standard" dataset.
+Then the number of genomes used and number of reads created were adjusted to evaluate the variant callers under a range of sample conditions.
 </p>

 <br/><br/>